 Crashed January 28, 1942

-On January 8, 1942 one of nine B-17s led by Major Combs that were flown to Kendari II Airfield to stage for a mission and were refueled and armed.
-On January 9, 1942 after midnight took off piloted by Lt.
+On January 8, 1942 took off from Singosari Airfield (Malang) piloted by Lt.
+Kurtz as one of nine B-17s led by Major Combs on a flight to Kendari II Airfield to refuel and be armed with bombs.
+On January 9, 1942 after midnight took off from Kendari II Airfield piloted by Lt.
 Kurtz on a bombing mission against Japanese ships in Davao Gulf.
 Inbound to the target, the formation experienced a violent storm and two bombers aborted the mission.
-Arriving over the target area too early, the seven remaining bombers circled until dawn but entered another storm two other B-17s including this bomber aborted the mission.
+Arriving over the target area too early, the seven remaining bombers circled until dawn but entered another storm and two more B-17s including this bomber aborted the mission.

+On January 11, 1942 at 5:55am took off from Singosari Airfield (Malang) piloted by Lt.
+Kurtz as one of six B-17Ds and B-17C 40-2062 on a bombing mission against the Japanese landing force off Tarakan Island.
+The formation was led by B-17D "Ole Betsy" 40-3067 piloted by Major Cecil Combs (C. O. 19th Bombardment Group).
+Each bomber was armed with Dutch 600 pound bombs.
+Flying at 9,500' the formation encountered a tropical storm over the Java Sea and became separated.
+This aircraft, B-17C 40-2062 pilot Lt.
+Connally and B-17D 40-3064 piloted by 1st Lt.
+Bohnaker managed to stay together and climbed to 27,000' until Bohnaker experienced supercharger problems and aborted the mission.
 Over the target at 11:30am, B-17D "Ole Betsy" 40-3067 bombed from 21,000' and missed then was attacked by three Zeros that slightly damaged the bomber.
 Aboard, her gunners claimed two before the third broke off the attack.
 At 11:45am this bomber with B-17C 40-2062 reached Tarakan Island and bombed from 29,000' with "uncertain" results.
 Returning, this bomber's engine experienced problems causing it to lag behind and loose altitude and landed at Soerabaja Airfield on the north coast of Java and landed safely.
 The next day he returned to Singosari Airfield.

-On January 14, 1942 one of seven B-17s that took off from Singosari Airfield on the northern coast of eastern Java at 10:00am piloted by Lt.
-Schaetzel.
-The formation was led by B-17D 40-3061 piloted by Major Combs bound for Palembang Airfield (P1) on Sumatra where they were armed.
+On January 14, 1942 at 10:00am took off from Singosari Airfield (Malang) on Java piloted by Lt.
+Schaetzel as one of seven B-17s led by B-17D 40-3061 pilot Major Combs on a flight to Palembang Airfield on Sumatra where they were armed and refueled.

 On January 15, 1942 took off from Palembang Airfield (P1) on Sumatra on a bombing mission against Sungei Patani Airfield on the western coast of Malaysia.
 Inbound to the target, the formation experienced severe weather with temperatures -20° C over the Indian Ocean that caused two of the bombers to abort the mission due to mechanical failures.
 Over the target at 27,000' the five remaining B-17s bombed.
 First to bomb was B-17D 40-3061 piloted by Major Combs, B-17D 40-3064 piloted by 1st Lt.
 Bohnaker and B-17D 40-3074 piloted by Captain Parsel.
-A minute later, this bomber and B-17D 40-3066 bombed, claiming hits on buildings and a hanger at Sungei Patani Airfield.
+A minute later, this bomber and B-17D 40-3066 bombed, claiming hits on buildings and a hangar at Sungei Patani Airfield.
 Departing the target, three enemy fighters attempted to intercept but could not reach their altitude.
 Returning, the formation landed at Lhoknga Airfield an emergency strip on the northwest tip of Sumatra.
 The next day, the formation flew back to Malang Airfield arriving by 2;00pm.

 Bob Alford adds: